deep-symbolic-mathematics/LLM-SR/README.md

 ## Datasets
 Benchmark datasets studied in this paper are provided in the [data/](./data) directory.
-For details on datasets and generation settings, please refer to Appendix D in the [paper](https://arxiv.org/abs/2404.18400).
+For details on datasets and generation settings, please refer to [paper](https://arxiv.org/abs/2404.18400).

 ## Local Runs (Open-Source LLMs)